xgroleau/device-register/device-register/README.md

 ```
 The your driver only need to implement the [RegisterInterface](crate::RegisterInterface)

-#### Completed example
+#### Complete example
 Here is a complete example.
 See the `tests` folder for more, or checkout the [tmp117](https://github.com/xgroleau/tmp117-rs) driver for actual usage.

 ```rust
 use std::collections::HashMap;